EBMCalculator/ebmcalculator.github.io/about.md

             <li>Citations are now searchable within saved results</li>
             <li>You can now save up to 100 results</li>
             <li>Case-Control inputs and results redesigned for better clarity and ease of use</li>
+            <li>Results are now better formatted when printed, emailed, or shared via messages</li>
             <li>Bug fixes and UI polish</li>
           </ul>
         </div>